Skip to content

 a variety of small tektite stones

 Meteorite impacts are critical to the formation of tektites.
-When a meteorite collides with the Earth's surface, the intense heat and pressure from the impact melt the local rock.
-This molten material is then ejected into the atmosphere, where it begins to cool and solidify into what are known as tektites.
+When a meteorite collides with the earth's surface, the intense heat and pressure from the impact melt the local rock.
+This molten material is then ejected into the atmosphere, where it cools and solidifies into tektites.

 Melt Origin Hypothesis

-The Melt Origin Hypothesis suggests that tektites are the result of melting and cooling of terrestrial materials.
-After the initial impact which generates enough heat to liquefy the local rock, the resultant glass forms into aerodynamic shapes as they travel through the Earth’s atmosphere before falling back to the surface.
+The Melt Origin Hypothesis suggests that tektites are the result of melting and cooling terrestrial materials.
+High-velocity impacts from outer space generate extreme heat, leading to the formation of tektites.
+After the initial impact generates enough heat to liquefy the local rock, the resultant glass forms aerodynamic shapes as it travels through the Earth’s atmosphere before falling back to the surface.

 Other Theories

 Although the meteorite impact theory is widely accepted, alternative theories have been proposed.
 Some hypotheses have considered the possibility of tektites originating from the Moon, resulting from lunar volcanic activity or other extraterrestrial events.
-However, these theories have not gained as much support within the scientific community as meteorite strikes, due to a lack of substantial evidence.
+However, due to a lack of substantial evidence, these theories have not gained as much support within the scientific community as meteorite strikes.

 Tektite Types and Distribution